unibas-tilics/tilics/renderer/README.md

 - **filter.lua**: Defines how to convert markdown to latex using pandoc

 ### Credits
-Original code by Professor [Christian Tschudin](mailto:christian.tschudin@unibas.ch), adapted by Repo Team 2024 for GitHub Actions.
+Original code by Professor [Christian Tschudin](mailto:christian.tschudin@unibas.ch), adapted by Repo Team 2024 for GitHub Action.